farjanaaishy/hello-world/README.md

 # hello-world

-Well hello guys,
+Well hi guys,
 I would like to learn new things and do something new.
+I want to be a success person.